 About me

 I’m also a freelance photographer.
 You can see some of my best pictures on my photography site, Mothership Photography.
-I particularly love taking “storytelling” portraits of families and kids, so please do get in touch if you’re looking for a family photographer with a playful streak and an overdeveloped sense of the delightful.
+I particularly love candid portraiture and “storytelling” portraits of families and kids, so please do get in touch if you’re looking for a photographer with a playful streak and an overdeveloped sense of the delightful.

 Here’s a few of the appearances, accolades and awards that the blog and I have garnered: